Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Operational Impact

-OPERATIONAL IMPACT: If you have logistics moving to Chagai, halt all N-25 convoys immediately and mandate heavily armed escorts for future movements.
+OPERATIONAL IMPACT: If you have logistics moving toward Chagai, halt all N-25 and N-40 convoys immediately and mandate heavy military escorts for future movements.

 Full situation report →